WICG/view-transitions/scoped-transitions.md

 # Scoped Transitions

 This doc is a summary of early design explorations to scope transitions to a DOM sub-tree.
 It uses the pseudo-element tree to describe the UA generated tree to refer to the existing spec.
-But considerations for an alternate Shadow DOM implementation are covered in *TODO: add link to jake's doc*.
+A [separate doc considers an alternate Shadow DOM implementation](https://docs.google.com/document/d/1kW4maYe-Zqi8MIkuzvXraIkfx3XF-9hkKDXYWoxzQFA/edit?usp=sharing).

 The following is a rough API sketch for how a developer would trigger the transition rooted on an element (other than the document's root element).